Table of Contents

 sore heals, a person may still have persistent pain.

-- Painful skin rashes due to infections or HIV drug side effects
+- Painful skin rashes due to infections or side effects of HIV drugs or other drugs

 - Chest pain caused by lung infections such as TB, bacterial pneumonia, or PCP pneumonia (Pneumocystis pneumonia)